 This video clip provides specific strategies and helpful guidance on the best ways to revise an essay.

 Multimodal writing is the practice of using different modalities (audio, visual, spatial, and more) to help create meaning.
 Multimodality is common in academic and workplace writing.
-Use the resources below to help guide you on how to incorporate multimodality in your writing.
+Use the resource below to help guide you on how to incorporate multimodality in your writing.

 Digital Writing 101 (Amy Goodloe)